If you haven't already, read our guide to find out more about the emotional and practical impact of a relationship breakdown.

 Find out how to work out your living arrangements.

 Work our what maintenance you need to pay or be paid.

 If you and your ex-partner were living together but not married, neither of you is obliged to support the other financially.
 If you were married, both of you can apply for maintenance from the other by voluntary agreement or through the courts.

 If you have children together, you’re both equally responsible for financially supporting them, whether you were married or not.
-If you had a civil partnership, this applies both to biological parents and to those who have parental responsibility.
+If you had a civil partnership, this applies to you if you're biological parents or have parental responsibility.
 Go to the Child Support Agency for information on how to arrange child maintenance.

 If your partner is abusive or violent, your priority is to ensure your own safety.

-If you're planning to leave your partner, read this guide from domestic abuse charity Refuge.
+As part of your planning to leave, read this guide from domestic abuse charity Refuge.